-Theprogramme of the introductory week offers an overview of all study programmes.
+The programme of the introductory week offers an overview of all study programmes.
 It will be announced in time.

-The cultural and recreational programme during the introductory week is organised by the ErstiWochen-Orga (EWO), a working group of the Student Council (StuRa) of the TU Ilmenau.
-The program of the "ErstiWoche" with all its highlights can be found online.
+The cultural and recreational programme during the introductory week is organised by the ErstiWochen-Organisation (EWO), a working group of the Student Council (StuRa) of the TU Ilmenau.
+The program of the "ErstiWoche" with all its highlights will be announced in time.

 For the newly enrolled Master students there are also introduction days at the end of March/beginning of April.
 The programme can be found online.

 Pre-courses in various subjects help to ease the transition from school to university.
 These take place every September and are subject to a fee, as they are an external offer of the TU Service GmbH.